top of page

 • Dr. Frigz provides complete procedure-based instrument kits, customizable for different hospitals or surgical centers.

-• Instrument trays are often assembled by surgical specialty, with standardized variations depending on the surgeon’s preferences.
+• Instrument trays are often assembled by surgical specialty, designed for ER and OR, with standardized variations depending on the surgeon’s preferences.

 A Universe of Subspecialties